-^h Before the installation of river control structures (i.e., preindustrial); all other values (including those on the same line) are modern unless indicated iBefore modern water withdrawals (i.e., preindustrial); these values are estimated based on the work of Gates et al. (2000) for the Rio Grande and Prairie and Callejo (2005) and Nowak (2011) for the Colorado River at Imperial Dam, which was summed with inputs from the Gila River (U.S. Bureau of Reclamation, 1952); see Cohen et al. (2001) for an earlier calculation of natural discharge to the Colorado River delta, and Schmidt et al. (2010) for a review of the 20th century human-river interaction that necessitated my approximation here.
-Modern values of water and sediment discharge are from Milliman and Farnsworth (2013).
+Before modern water withdrawals (i.e., preindustrial); these values are estimated based on the work of Gates et al. (2000) for the Rio Grande and Prairie and Callejo (2005) and Nowak (2011) for the Colorado River at Imperial Dam, which was summed with inputs from the Gila River (US Bureau of Reclamation, 1952); see Cohen et al. (2001) for an earlier calculation of natural discharge to the Colorado River delta and Schmidt et al. (2010) for a review of the 20th century human-river interaction that necessitated my approximation here.
+Modern values of water and sediment discharge are from Milliman and Farnsworth (2011).

-^j Modern discharge to the ocean.
+j Modern discharge to the ocean.

-^k Modern discharge values are from Milliman and Farnsworth (2013); past (preindustrial) estimates and the estimated sediment yield are from other sources.
+k Modern discharge values are from Milliman and Farnsworth (2011); past (preindustrial) estimates and the estimated sediment yield are from other sources.